Romulo-Moraes/Assembly-Toolkit/README.md

 ## Useful opcodes
 This section is basically a list of opcodes that have not been introduced by any section of the repository, however, they can make a difference while we are writing some bits.

+This section lists opcodes that have not been introduced elsewhere in the repository, yet they can significantly impact our bit writing process.

 <br/>

 You can click here to be redirected to the Useful opcodes section.